Refugium PDF Print E-mail

 You’ve heard the word refugium or ‘fuge but do you really know what they are?
 According to Dictionary.com a refugium is “an area where special environmental circumstances have enabled a species or a community of species to survive after extinction in surrounding areas” and a refuge is “a place of shelter, protection, or safety. ”The refugiums on, or within, our aquariums perform precisely this function for our display tanks.
 In fact, refugiums have enhanced our ability to keep and even breed many species in our aquaria so greatly that Calfo and Fenner consider them important enough that they devote an entire chapter to the subject in their book Reef Invertebrates, An Essential Guide to Selection, Care and Compatibility.

 Refugiums may be lighted or dark.
-A Talking Reef thread discusses a DIY dark refugium that can even be used in nano tanks.
 Dark refugiums, such as the one described in the thread, can function as a food farm for your aquarium by allowing tiny critters, such as copepods and amphipods, to thrive.
 Many fish enjoy snacking on pods and others, such as most mandarins , rarely accept any other food.
 Whether your fish are pod snackers or obligate pod eaters, a refugium will keep a steady supply available

 Many fish in the display will benefit from the pod population like this seahorse, mandarin and wrasse.